olichuuwon/jeslynlamxy/README.md

 - 👋 Hi, I’m @jeslynlamxy, born in '98
-- 🏫 Some projects here done for my cs undergrad coursework
+- 🏫 Some projects here are done for my cs undergrad coursework
 - 🐱 Currently doing a offsec course to hone my skills